Medical Physics (BSc (Hons))

 - Advanced Functions (MHF4U)

-- The minimum grade(s) required in the subject prerequisites (normally in the 65-70% range) will be determined subject to competition.
+- Note: the minimum grade(s) required in the subject prerequisites (normally in the 65-70% range) will be determined subject to competition

 Academic admission requirements for all other applicants are available at: